PatrickF1/fzf.fish/README.md

 ## Features

-Use `fzf.fish` to interactively find and insert into the command line:
+Use `fzf.fish` to interactively find and insert different shell entities into the command line:

 ### File paths